antoniodegou/wordupp/README/TXT/user_experience.md

 * [Surface Plane](ux_surface.md)

 On the surface, wordUpp showcases a modern and sleek design.
-With a harmonious blend of colours, typography, and visual elements, the application ensures that every interaction is functional and aesthetically pleasing, echoing the essence of creating stunning textual imagery.
+With a harmonious yet contrasting blend of colours, typography, and visual elements, the application ensures that every interaction is functional and aesthetically pleasing, echoing the essence of creating stunning textual imagery.

  [Next ---> Strategy Plane](ux_strategy.md)